At a glance

 - Germany is causing water exploitation in other parts of the world by importing goods.
 In some regions this can contribute to water stress.

 The water exploitation index shows the level of water abstraction in Germany, measured against the renewable water resources.
-A usage level of the water resources above 20% is considered as water stress in international terms.
+A use of the water resources above 20% is considered as water stress in international terms.
 Using too much water can lead to environmental problems and hinder economic development (Raskin et al. 1997).
 For instance, groundwater resources near the coast can become saline due to the penetration of seawater.
 Falling groundwater levels can lead to the drying out and loss of marshes and wetlands.

 Although there is generally no water stress in Germany, there are regional and seasonal differences.
 Precipitation is very unevenly distributed in Germany.
 Regions such as Brandenburg and Saxony-Anhalt have particularly low precipitation.
 Other regions, e.g. the Alpine foothills, have particularly high levels of precipitation.